ESikich/DailyExperiments/BashAI/README.md

 4. Make the bashai.py file executable by running the following command:

-        sudo chmod +x /usr/local/bin/bashai.py
+        sudo chmod +x /usr/local/bin/bai

-This command grants executable permission to the bashai.py file.
+This command grants executable permission to the bai file.

-5. Verify that you can run the bashai.py file from anywhere in the terminal by running the following command:
+5. Verify that you can run the bai file from anywhere in the terminal by running the following command:

-        bashai.py "<your query>"
+        bai "<your query>"

 If everything is set up correctly, BashAI should generate a Bash command in response to your query.